jhmcstanton/rudder/README.md

 Currently this project supports building a pipeline from a single definition file.
 Pipelines can utilize other pipeline definitions by either entirely importing the contents or borrowing only specific pieces.
-Almost zero validation is performed.

 TODOs:

-- Add unit tests
+- Add more unit tests
-- Add helper methods for loading files and dumping them to disk
-- Wrap the above in a CLI tool
+- Add integration tests, probably using the examples.
+- Add more docs

 ## Non-Goals